| |

 |

 This hike is one of the best-kept secrets in the San Gabriels, unless you're a mountain biker.
 The trails in the foothills above Glendora are ignored in the hiking literature, probably because most of the trails are short and geared to local, casual walkers.
 But there is at least one set of trails that offer the hiker a fulfilling outing.
-The Upper Majestic Canyon Trail climbs 1 mile to meet the Lower Monroe Road (referred to in biking circles as Lower Monroe Truck Trail).
-You then follow this route another 2 miles to an unnamed, pointed peak (Summit 2730) with splendid views.
+Upper Mystic Canyon Trail climbs 1 mile to meet the Lower Monroe Road (referred to in biking circles as Lower Monroe Truck Trail).
+You then follow this route another 2 miles to an unnamed, pointed peak (Summit 2760) with splendid views.
 This destination provides an enjoyable 6-mile round-trip hike.
 If you are drawn further and higher, you can continue up the trail another 1.8 miles to Summit 3397, for a 9.6-mile round-trip hike.
 It's odd that a peak as prominent as this goes unnamed.
 From its broad summit you have a commanding 360-degree view with an incredible panorama of the high country to the north and east.

 Season: November - May

 This hike is best done in the winter or early spring when the hills are green, the temperatures are pleasant, and the air is clear.
 The winter offers delightful views of the glistening snow-capped high country.
 The spring offers an array of wildflowers.
 Early in the summer the "June gloom" (marine layer, coastal fog) can make nice walking conditions but also can greatly obscure your views.
 There is virtually no shade in route, so this hike would be dreadful on a hot summer day: smog, haze, heat, blistering sun, brown hillsides.
 If you go in the summer, try daybreak or early evening.
+See Seasons of the San Gabriels for a detailed description of minding the seasons.

 Getting to the Trailhead:

 From the I-210 Freeway, exit Grand Avenue in Glendora.
 Go north on Grand 1.7 to Sierra Madre Blvd. and turn right (east).
-Drive 2.0 miles to Glendora Mountain Road (GMR) and turn left (if you cross the wash and dead-end at Valley Center, you gone a block too far).
+Drive 2.0 miles to Glendora Mountain Road (GMR) and turn left (if you cross the wash and dead-end at Valley Center, you've gone a block too far).
 Drive north on GMR 0.6 mile to Big Dalton Canyon Road and turn right.
 Drive 0.5 mile and park on the right side of the street (south) across from the signed trailhead on the north side of the street.

 Trail Description:

 From the signed trailhead begin to walk north.
 Within a minute you reach a junction.
-Turn left (west) to follow the Upper Majestic Canyon Trail.
-It immediately begins a steep climb then contours and swithbacks to the west slope of Majestic Canyon heading north.
+Turn left (west) to follow Upper Mystic Canyon Trail.
+It immediately begins a steep climb then contours and swithbacks to the west slope of Mystic Canyon heading north.
 At 0.65 mile, the trail approaches a saddle on the left.
-You'll see a spur path heading off to the left connecting to the Poop-Out Trail (in about 50 feet) which follows the ridge.
+You'll see a spur path heading off to the left connecting to Poop-Out Trail (in about 50 feet) which follows the ridge.
 You can take this path for a steep shortcut up the ridge to the Monroe junction, but for the standard route continue on the trail as it bends to the right (northeast).
-It then switchbacks to make a final ascent to meet the Lower Monroe Truck Trail and the Poop-Out Trail, 1.0 mile.
-A sharp left would take you south down the ridge on the Poop-Out Trail.
+It then switchbacks to make a final ascent to meet Lower Monroe Truck Trail and Poop-Out Trail, 1.0 mile.
+A sharp left would take you south down the ridge on Poop-Out Trail.
 To veer left on the road would take you down into Little Dalton Canyon (see Alternate Routes below), but for this hike you'll turn right.

 |